makersacademy/airport_challenge/README.md

 	- Report if they are at_airport?

 2. Airport
-An airport with a specifiable capacity can:
+An airport can:
 	- allow an incoming_plane to land
 	- allow a departing_plane to take_off
-	- an error is raised if it is full, or too stormy
+	- an error is raised if it is full, too stormy, or if the plane has already landed/taken_off

 3. Weather
-80% of the time it is sunny; 20% of the time it is stormy.
+Weather randomly sets state to sunny (80% of the time) or stormy (20% of the time)

 Makers Academy Brief